 - Once your paperwork is received and processed, you will receive a New Mexico medical cannabis card in the mail, usually within six weeks.

-- After you receive your medical cannabis card, you can register as a patient with Shift and shop at our medical cannabis dispensary in Albuquerque or Santa Fe.
+- After you receive your medical cannabis card, you can register as a patient with Lift and shop at our medical cannabis dispensary in Albuquerque or Santa Fe.